When people get bored taking a survey, expect to see an impact on your data in addition to early exits.

 - Ask respondents to participate in a gamified scenario to achieve higher concentration and thought out answers

 - Use predictive techniques that ask respondents to solve a problem, requiring more brainpower that can reach far more considered and accurate answers.

-Speak to our expert team about improving your surveys using the 'contact us' button.
+Speak to our expert team about improving your surveys and reducing survey fatigue using the 'contact us' button.

 If you're interested in more research tips like these, subscribe using the form below.
 We'll email you on the first Thursday of every month with an online survey research tip on topics like as design, engagement, sampling and data enhancement.
 You'll also be the first to hear when new Online Survey Training modules are released.